The classification of complete improper affine spheres with singularities of low total curvature and new examples: Classification of complete improper affine fronts of total curvature

 \subsection{The case of total curvature $-8\pi$}

-In this case, from Osserman-type inequality \eqref{ossermanineq2}, we obtain $g+n \leq 3$ and find $(g,n)=(0,1),(0,2), (1,1),(1,2), (2,1),(0,3)$.
-The cases $(g,n) = (1,2), (2,1)$ can not happen by Fact \ref{class}. \begin{theorem} Complete improper affine fronts with genus $0$ whose total curvature is $-8\pi$ are constructed by the Weierstrass data \begin{spacing}{0.95}
+In this case, \trr{by the} Osserman-type inequality \eqref{ossermanineq2}, we obtain $g+n \leq 3$ and find $(g,n)=(0,1),(0,2), (1,1),(1,2), (2,1),(0,3)$.
+The cases $(g,n) = (1,2), (2,1)$ \trr{cannot} happen by Fact \ref{class}. \begin{theorem} Complete improper affine fronts with genus $0$ whose total curvature is $-8\pi$ are constructed by the Weierstrass data